EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 **Core Area 1b Case i: Technological Proficiency**

+While completing concurrent undergraduate degrees in Chemical Engineering and Comparative English Literature, I spent five years as a staff writer, artist and editor for a university newspaper.
+That parallel training continues to inform my approach to technical work.
+I try to prioritise clarity, structure, and communicative precision wherever possible when writing simulation code, designing a notebook, or building instructional materials.
+Tools are never just functional; they are rhetorical.
+How they present information matters as much as what they compute.

-Over my two decades of research, regulatory and teaching experience I have beocme fluent across a range of technical environments, including Python, Julia, MATLAB, Maple, Visual Basic, FORTRAN, C++, SQL, HTML and others.
-I use GitHub for collaborative version control, Jupyter for interactive analysis, and tools such as TauFactor, PoreSpy, and Palabos for numerical and pore-network modelling which may be implemented in either Windows or Linux envronments, but are gerneraly sandboxed within virtual environments.
-Communications and course dleivery skills include LaTeX,
+Over two decades in research, regulation, and teaching, I have developed fluency across a range of technical environments.
+My work spans Python, Julia, MATLAB, Maple, Visual Basic, FORTRAN, C++, SQL, HTML, and others, deployed across Windows and Linux systems.
+I use GitHub for version control, Jupyter for interactive analysis, and tools such as TauFactor, PoreSpy, and Palabos for pore-network and Lattice Boltzmann modelling—typically run within sandboxed virtual environments.

- My experience includes numerical modeling, image and time-series analysis as well as machine learning segmenters and classification pipelines.
-I have written simulation code for groundwater transport, trained neural networks for geospatial classification, and developed technical visualisations to support both teaching and research.
+My technical scope includes numerical simulation, image and time-series analysis, and machine learning pipelines.
+I have written simulation code for groundwater transport, trained neural networks for geospatial classification, and developed visualisations to support both teaching and research.
+I also have a formal background in design and editorial work, which continues to shape how I structure learning materials: Building coherent, visual explanations that support conceptual development across complex topics.

-My formal design and writing background also informs how I structure educational material.
-Before returning to engineering, I worked as a professional editor and graphic designer—skills I now use to build clear, visually coherent lectures and guides that maintain narrative focus across complex topics.

-In the undergraduate curriculum, I apply these skills to design problem-solving environments using Python and Excel.
-Students use pre-built notebooks and models to explore environmental time series, implement Mann–Kendall trend detection, run parameter sweeps on finite difference models, and interpret real hydrological datasets.
-These tools are scaffolded to their level, allowing them to engage with technical content without being blocked by syntax.
+In undergraduate teaching, I design Python- and Excel-based environments that allow students to engage with environmental datasets and models.
+These include pre-built notebooks for time-series exploration, Mann–Kendall trend detection, and parameter sweeps on finite difference models.
+Tools are scaffolded to student level, balancing technical depth with accessibility.

-At the MSc level, I co-develop machine learning and modelling pipelines with students.
-One current project involves permeability estimation from µCT image data using random forests.
-We work via shared GitHub repositories, where I support the codebase and integrate advanced simulation tools.
-In past work, I’ve supervised students through the full development of environmental classification models and advised on adapting research code for industrial application.
+At MSc level, I co-develop classification and modelling pipelines with students.
+One current project involves permeability estimation from µCT image data using random forests, supported through shared GitHub repositories and Python-based simulation workflows.
+I have also supervised MSc work on environmental classifiers and advised students adapting their research code for industry.

-Outside of the clasroom, I serve as Principal Investigator and technical lead for national-level data challenges run by The Alan Turing Institute.
-I have facilitated or led three Data Study Group projects, including thin-section image segmentation, seismic scan OCR, and SAR time-series spill detection.
-These roles require high-level technical judgement, fast deployment of working pipelines, and team mentoring across diverse specialisms.
+Beyond the classroom, I serve as Principal Investigator and technical lead for national data challenges hosted by The Alan Turing Institute.
+I have facilitated or led three Data Study Group projects, including segmentation of thin-section geological images, OCR of seismic scans, and time-series detection of oil spills in SAR data.
+These roles require fast, effective pipeline deployment, interdisciplinary team support, and high-level technical judgement under short timelines.

-**Core Area 1b Case ii: Usage of Appropriately-Scaled Learning Technological**

 ***Core Area 1b Evidence***